eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     bool mr_create_session(mrSession* session);

 Creates a new session with the agent.
-This function logs in a session, enabling any other xrce communication with the agent.
+This function logs in a session, enabling any other XRCE communication with the agent.

 :session: Session structure previously initialized.